 treatments and investigations

-If you have been diagnosed with a problem with your heart valve, but it is considered too risky for you to be offered standard surgery, we may be able to offer you a less invasive procedure called transcatheter aortic valve replacement (TAVI).
+If you have been diagnosed with a problem with your heart valve, but it is considered too risky for you to be offered standard surgery, we may be able to offer you a less invasive procedure called transcatheter aortic valve intervention/replacement (TAVI or TAVR).

 The replacement valve is inserted using a catheter (hollow tube) through which the new valve can be delivered.
 The surgeon will make a small cut in your groin or shoulder and the catheter is guided through an artery to the opening of the diseased valve.
 The new valve is gently expanded inside the damaged one and the catheter is removed.